ezreal2020/zt_bbq/README.md

 # Fermentation Data Upload

 This project is a web application that allows users to upload a fermentation run CSV file, select options for Pump1 and Pump2, and visualize the data.
-The application consists of a **backend** built with Node.js/Express and a **frontend** built with React.
+The application consists of a **backend** built with Node.js/Express and a **frontend** built with React, integrated into a single project structure.

 ## Features
 - Upload CSV files